bluewave-labs/verifywise/README.md

 docker ps  # to confirm
 ```

+Now the server is running on the IP and the port you defined in .env.prod file (8080 by default).

 ## Quick links

 - The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
 This link includes 2 pages: dashboard designs and the style guide.